 There will be two rounds of funding.
 Round 1 includes a non-competitive rolling allocation schedule open to all counties or non-county entities partnering with a county.
 Non-county entities, such as community-based organizations or private providers, must have a fully executed, signed Memoranda of Agreement (MOA) or partnership agreement with the county in order to apply.
-Round 2 will be a competitive round open to additional entities based on remaining funds.
+Round 2 will be based on remaining funds.
 Proposals are submitted through the online portal and will be funded on a first come, first served basis, in the order in which proposals are received and approved.
 Proposals are subject to consideration of regional needs and statewide equity.
-Dates for the two rounds of funding are as follows:
+Dates for funding are as follows: